somu15/somu15.github.io/Blogs/PBEE/Acc_Sca_1.md

 <img src="/Blogs/PBEE/Figures/Target_Spectrum1.PNG" width="350"> <img src="/Blogs/PBEE/Figures/Coll_Frag1.png" width="335">

 **Ubiquity of Scaling Accelerograms.** Because of the scarcity of strong recorded accelerograms and the lack of enough accelerograms whose spectral shape match a target response spectrum, [accelerogram scaling is commonly practiced in Earthquake Engineering](https://www.nehrp.gov/pdf/nistgcr11-917-15.pdf).
-Procedures such as the Incremental Dynamic Analysis frequently employed in seimsic analysis [rely upon accelerogram scaling](https://onlinelibrary.wiley.com/doi/pdf/10.1002/eqe.141).
+Procedures such as the Incremental Dynamic Analysis, frequently employed in seimsic analysis, [rely upon accelerogram scaling](https://onlinelibrary.wiley.com/doi/pdf/10.1002/eqe.141).
 Having said this, it should be noted that there are quite a number of studies which perform seismic analysis of structures without scaling accelerograms.
 [This study](https://onlinelibrary.wiley.com/doi/epdf/10.1002/eqe.2922) is one example, wherein, fragility assessments of buildings were conducted using unscaled accelerograms.